top of page

 Your signals will be your own — and they can shift depending on your history, what you’re living through right now, and how much inner space you have.

-🗒️ When Feelings Start to Sound Like Identity
+🗒️ When Feelings Start to Sound Like the Whole Story

 It’s easy to collapse a temporary state into a permanent story: